 |Silica (µmol/L)||<5%||Knauer UV Visible detector 2520||2013-|

 Monitoring set up of the Berambadi catchment

 In Berambadi, an extensive monitoring of groundwater levels (n=200) was initiated across the catchment in January 2010, on monthly basis, from the tube well network used for agriculture.
 Two tube wells were also equipped in 2016 with data loggers for recording groundwater levels at hourly frequency.
-The spatial distribution of groundwater chemical composition is determined in Berambadi since 2012, by collecting manually and analysing 140 to 180 tube wells at each campaign.
+The spatial distribution of groundwater chemical composition is determined in Berambadi since 2012 (data available here), by collecting manually and analysing 140 to 180 tube wells at each campaign.
 Such density allows to map groundwater level and composition at the catchment scale.